 In the low lactobacilli group (CST-IV), biogenic amines were far higher in smokers, while dipeptides were lower in smokers.

-Biogenic amines affect the virulence (superpowers) of infective pathogens and contribute to unpleasant vaginal odour, including the very specific fishy odour associated with BV, TMA.
+Biogenic amines affect the virulence (superpowers) of infective pathogens and contribute to vaginal odour, including the very specific fishy odour associated with BV.

-A dipeptide is one or more amino acid joined by a peptide bond.
+A dipeptide is one or more amino acids joined by a peptide bond.
 Dipeptides play important roles in cell signalling and protein metabolism.
 Dipeptides make up part of the bacterial cell wall.

-The researchers found that cigarette smoking is associated with differences in vaginal metabolites.
+The researchers found that cigarette smoking is associated with differences in vaginal metabolites1.
 Smokers with low lactobacilli numbers may have an increased susceptibility to urogenital infections and odours.

 Smoking and infection risk is dose-dependent (the more you smoke, the worse it is), long associated with urogenital tract infections.

-Smoking contributes to damage to the cervical epithelium (top layer of cells) via DNA modifications and the suppression of the local and systemic immune response.
+Smoking damages the cervical epithelium (top layer of cells) via DNA modifications and the suppression of the local and systemic immune response.

 Some biogenic amines may allow bacteria to survive in low-pH environments, such as the vagina.
 Some metabolites directly reduce or inhibit the growth of specific bacteria, while others allow a species to thrive.